 The slopes are interpreted in the same way as in the single site case.
 For example, the estimated slope under the parallel slope model is of 0.01 (SE 0.01) /year for both study areas, i.e. the mean weight is trending upwards a .01 g/year.

 Which model is preferable?
-A comparison the two models is constructed using the anova() function in R. There was strong evidence (p=.002), .
-This indicates that there is evidence that the trend lines in the two have different slopes
+A comparison between the two models (the parallel vs. the non-parallel slope model in the sites) is constructed using the anova() function in R. There was strong evidence against the parallel slope model (p=.002), implying that the non-parallel slope model is a better fit to the data.
+This indicates that there is evidence that the trend lines in the two sites have different slopes, i.e. the trends in the sites appear to be different.

 In the event that you have more than two study sites and the non-parallel slope model was preferred, it is possible to do the equivalent of a Tukey multiple comparison procedure o the slope to see where the slopes may differ among the study areas.
 The typically output from the lsmeans0 package looks like: